Posted on 16 Comments

 Both have plastic housing, metal gear, and ~20cm lead.
 Both feature digital chips inside.

-So everything we said about Turnigy D56MG applies to this servo as well.
+So, everything we said about Turnigy D56MG applies to this servo as well.

 Since it is High-Voltage capable, its speed at 3.7V isn’t that great.
-On the other side, the centering is great!

-Simply watch the video below.
+Simply watch the video.

 JX DPI HV0903MG [Digital]